benwilcock/spring-cloud-stream-demo/docs/index.md

 git clone https://github.com/benwilcock/spring-cloud-stream-demo.git
 ```

 Upon inspection of the code you'll notice that this repository consists of two microservices.

-The first microservice (in the `/loansource` folder) acts as the source of event messages.
-These events are Loan applications similar to what you'd see in the world of banking and finance.
-Each Loan application has a "name" and an "amount" associated with it, and a "status" which is set to `PENDING` at first.
-The second microservice (in the `/loancheck` folder) is a loan event processor which checks these loan requests and sorts them into `APPROVED` or `DECLINED` states.
+1. The `Loansource` microservice (in the `/loansource` folder).
+This microservice acts as a source of event messages.
+These events are `Loan` applications similar to what you'd see in the world of banking and finance.
+Each loan has a "name", an "amount", and a "status" (which is set to `PENDING` at first).

+2. The `Loancheck` microservice (in the `/loancheck` folder).
+This microservice acts as a `Loan` processor.
+It checks which loans are good ones to make and sorts them into `APPROVED` or `DECLINED` states.

 To run the demo, follow the instructions below.